 The decision could be made by SPC to program non late breaking poster sessions on Thursday, for a variety of reasons: SOT Satellite meetings held on Thursday, resulting in a longer-than-usual SOT Annual Meeting; space inside the ToxExpo Hall, which may not allow for as many poster board clusters as the previous year; or new topics, such as “Emerging Technologies,” that have not been developed into poster sessions in the past.

 Why are author attended times not listed in the mobile app?

 This issue, which occurred in past meetings, will be resolved for the 2017 Annual Meeting in Baltimore.

 These proposals should emphasize quality presentations of generally accepted, state-of-the-art knowledge in toxicology.
 Courses are scheduled into a one-hour sunrise slot or a four-hour slot, either morning or afternoon.
 The four-hour courses have a chairperson and 3–4 speakers.
 Course levels are either basic, for a broad overview, or advanced, for individuals with previous knowledge of the subject.
-Proposals for Continuing Education courses are due April 30 (May 2 at 12:00 Noon ET, if April 30 falls on a Saturday or Sunday).
+Proposals for Continuing Education courses are due May 15.